 Fifty lbs. or more with intent to sell: up to 30 yrs. and/or $1 million.

-Permissive inference that possessing 50 lbs. or more constitutes intent to sell or distribute.
+Note: There is a permissive inference that possessing 50 lbs. or more constitutes intent to sell or distribute.

 Related Resources for Marijuana Laws